 Bleeding is the most common complication encountered during therapy with AGGRASTAT.
-Administration of AGGRASTAT is associated with an increase in bleeding events classified as both major and minor bleeding events by criteria developed by the Thrombolysis in Myocardial Infarction Study group (TIMI).** Most major bleeding associated with AGGRASTAT occurs at the arterial access site for cardiac catheterization.
-Fatal bleedings have been reported (see ADVERSE REACTIONS).
+Most bleeding associated with AGGRASTAT occurs at the arterial access site for cardiac catheterization.
+Minimize the use of traumatic or potentially traumatic procedures such arterial and venous punctures, intramuscular injections, nasotracheal intubation, etc. Fatal bleeding events have been reported [see ADVERSE REACTIONS].

 Carcinogenesis, Mutagenesis, Impairment of Fertility